nxskok/pasias/docs/11-tidying-and-selecting-data.md

 Yes it does.
-But I would never recommend writing it this way, because unless you are paying attention, you won't notice which `=` is saving in a variable, and which one is "logically equal".
+But I would not recommend writing it this way, because unless you are paying attention, you won't notice that `==` is testing for "logically equal" rather than putting something in a column.

 It works because of a thing called "operator precedence": the logical-equals is evaluated first, and the result of that is saved in